royalapplications/docs/src/r2022/royalserver/introduction/how-is-royal-server-working.md

 >
 > For details to prepare servers to be managed by Royal Server please check our [Prepare a Managed Server](xref:royalserver_advanced_management_scripts_prepare) script.

-## Under the hood - Document Store
+## Under the Hood - Document Store

 The Document Store component is based on HTTPs/SSL communication between Royal TS/X and Royal Server.
 Check the [Service Configuration](xref:royalserver_management_service-configuration) and [Security Configuration](xref:royalserver_management_security-configuration) for more details.

-## Under the hood - Secure Gateway
+## Under the Hood - Secure Gateway

 Secure Gateway connections are based on SSH.
 Check [Gateway Configuration](xref:royalserver_components_secure-gateway_gateway-configuration) and
 [Gateway Security Configuration](xref:royalserver_components_secure-gateway_gateway-security-configuration) for more details.